 Open-economy multiplier.
 In an open economy, income leaks into imports as well as into saving.
-Therefore, the open-economy multiplier for investment or government expenditure is given by where MPS = marginal propensity to save and MPm = marginal propensity to import.
+Therefore, the open-economy multiplier for investment or government expenditure is given by multiplier MPS + MPm where MPS = marginal propensity to save and MPm = marginal propensity to import.